Patents and medical progress

 How do patients gain greater access to medicine?

-What is the Glivec patent case all about?
+What was the Glivec® patent case in India all about?

 - The purpose of patents is to protect pharmaceutical company profits for about 20 years.

 - Patents exist in all industries to foster innovation by supporting long-term investment in research and development.
-In the case of drug development, patent protection often begins more than 10 years before a medicine's launch, leaving only a limited period of time to regain the investment.
+In the case of drug development, patent protection can begin 10 years before a medicine's launch, leaving only a limited period of time to regain the investment.

 - Enhancing access to medications is solely about affordability.
 Generics solve the access challenge and enable patients to afford the medications they need.